uesseu/ntag/README.md

 ```

 You can copy the content and paset into the bashrc.
-But I recommend you to source the file.
+But I recommend you to source the file, because I may edit the script someday.

 ```sh
 source ntag_complete.sh